zmike/zmike.github.io/_posts/2020-12-30-inlining-problems-away.md

 }
 ```
 The second `load_ubo` here is using the inlined uniform data to determine that it needs to load the `0` index, greatly reducing the shader's complexity.

+This still needs a bit of tuning, but I'm hoping to get it finalized soonish.